Kapishhhh/GreenEats-Website/GreenEats-Website/Website/README.txt

     contact.html         (contact us page)
     thankyou.html        (thank you page)

 This will ensure that your project is easy to navigate, both for you and anyone reviewing it.
+It simply aboutthe sustainable development.